-Cash and cash equivalents includes deposits which are at variable interest rates.
-Sensitivity to a \pm 1% change in rates would affect annual net gain or loss by \$2,600.
+Cash includes deposits which are at variable interest rates.
+Sensitivity to a +/- 1% change in rates would affect annual net gain or loss by \$36,000.

-Receivables consist of goods and services tax due from the Federal Government of Canada.
-Management believes that the credit risk concentration with respect to receivables is remote.
+Receivables consist of goods and services tax due from the governments of Canada and Argentina.
+Management believes that the credit risk concentration with respect to receivables is limited.